PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 mainAuthor: RedDevilus
 toc: true
 ---
+## Qt

+{{< progress/github-link prNums="5199" title="Merge the Qt branch: Part 1" authors="stenzek" >}}

+The new GUI is moving along very well, but is not at feature parity as the current WX is.
+Please be patient when it will be released to you guys.

 ## GS

 {{< progress/github-link prNums="5223" title="GS-hw: Mirror anisotropic filtering behavior on Direct3D11 like OpenGL, and allow it to run on Nearest texture filtering" authors="lightningterror" >}}